 Did I mention that this cranberry sauce recipe is crazy simple?!
 For a fun spin, I also sometimes like to add in a little bit of orange zest, too.

 Combine sugar, orange juice, and water in a medium-size saucepan and cook over medium heat until it begins to simmer.

 Continue cooking, for about 10 minutes, or until all or most of the cranberries have popped.
 Stir the berries frequently.
 Once the cranberries burst, that’s your cue.

-Remove from the heat and stir in maple syrup.
+Remove the mixture from the heat and stir in maple syrup.

 Allow to cool for 30 minutes and then add to a bowl and chill in the refrigerator until you’re ready to eat.